ical4j/ical4j-user-guide/docs/android.md

 </project>
 </pre>

 A simple Android test project has been created to demonstrate iCal4j usage.
-You can browse the contents of this project [http://ical4j.cvs.sourceforge.net/viewvc/ical4j/android-test/ here].
+You can browse the contents of this project [here](http://ical4j.cvs.sourceforge.net/viewvc/ical4j/android-test/).

-==Caveats==
+# Caveats

 Note that there are a couple of library dependencies that are required by iCal4j that are also included in Android (but not exposed in the API docs).
 These are: